-13. If a student transfers into a new LEA with an IEP that indicates the student will participate in STAAR Alternate 2 based on the updated requirements, can the receiving LEA accept that determination?
+12. If a student transfers from one LEA to another LEA within Texas with an IEP that indicates the student will participate in STAAR Alternate 2 based on the participation requirements, can the receiving LEA accept that determination?

 Yes.
-The ARD committee must adhere to 19 Texas Administrative Code §89.1050(j) when a student transfers into a new LEA, which may include acceptance and implementation of the previous IEP within 20 school days after the new LEA receives a copy of the student's IEP that was in place at the previous LEA.
+The ARD committee must adhere to 19 Texas Administrative Code (TAC) §89.1055(s) when a student transfers into a new LEA, which may include acceptance and implementation of the previous IEP within 20 school days after the new LEA receives a copy of the student's IEP that was in place at the previous LEA.
 Acceptance and implementation includes assessment decisions.

-14. How should an ARD committee document the rationale used in Step III of the participation requirements for STAAR Alternate 2?
+13. How should an ARD committee document the rationale used in Step III of the participation requirements for STAAR Alternate 2?